-The ETA 19 first appeared in early 1950 – clearly Ken Bedford had not begun work on this model until the ETA 29 was well and truly launched.
+The ETA 19 first appeared in early 1950, hence trailing the 29 model by more or less a full year.
+Clearly Ken Bedford had not begun work on this model until the ETA 29 was well and truly launched.
 Like its big brother, it was a cross-flow loop-scavenged disc rear rotary valve (RRV) induction twin ball-race design with a ringed aluminium baffle piston.
-Bore and stroke were .640 in. and 0.620 in. respectively for a displacement of 3.27 cc (.199 cuin.).
+Bore and stroke were .640 in.
+(16.26 mm) and 0.620 in.
+(15.75 mm) respectively for a displacement of 3.27 cc (.199 cuin.).
 The engine weighed in at around 134 gm (4.7 oz.).

 Readers will recall that the ETA 29 was designed following Ken Bedford’s examination of a McCoy 29.
 The design of the ETA 19 also clearly paid tribute to Dick McCoy’s efforts, bearing a strong resemblance to the then-current version of the McCoy 19.
 Ken clearly got his hands on an actual example of the McCoy for direct examination and test, since he took the trouble to develop his own performance curves for the McCoy 19.
 These have been preserved thanks once again to the diligence of Miles Patience.

 Like the McCoy, the ETA 19 featured a backplate and intake venturi which were cast in unit with the main crankcase/cylinder jacket casting.
 Only the front housing was detachable in this model.
 A significant departure from the design of the then-current McCoy 19 was the use of a twin ball race crankshaft as opposed to the single inboard ball-race used by the McCoy prior to the appearance of the twin ball-race Red Head version in early 1950.